-As a true Spiritualist, a lover and, if need be, defender of mediumship, though not of every medium, and as one, who believes that our cause can best take care of itself and can never be endangered by this or that, or all media, I thank you for the able editorial on that miserable scamp Bliss.
-Above all, must I add more thanks for the standpoint you maintain as regards the marriage-vow.
-Spiritualism's ranks have too long been defied by media of the Bliss kind!
-Away with them:
+As a true Spiritualist, a lover and, if need be, defender of mediumship, though not of every malium, and as one, who believes that our cause can best take care of itself and can never be endangered by this or that, or all media, I thank you for he able editorial on that miserable scamp Bliss.
+Above all, must I add more thanks for the standpoint you maintain as regards for the standpoint you maintain as regards the marriage-vow.
+Spiritualism's ranks have too long been defiled by media of 'the Bliss kind!
+Away with them!
+Thankfully, J. T. HOFFMAN.

-Thankfully,

-J. T. HOFFMAN.